 Invasive species are a threat to all living things on Earth.
 In Canada, the occurrences of invasive species introductions are increasing because of global trade and travel.
 One of the main consequences of invasive species is that they reduce biodiversity.
-Biodiversity, or the variety of living things, is important because each species performs a function that contributes to the overall health of the ecosystem, which does not preclude humans.
-A biologically diverse environment will be resilient to disturbances, such as climate change.
+Biodiversity, or the variety of living things, is important because each species performs a function that contributes to the overall health of an ecosystem.
+A biologically diverse environment will be resilient to disturbances, such as pest infestations and climate change.